Netgen 1.4

 Command-line invocation:

-There is (currently) no batch-mode invocation of netgen.
-The above command will bring up a console window (Tcl-based version, preferred), or generate a prompt at the terminal.
+Versions of Netgen compiled without Tcl will not have a console window and will simply generate a prompt at the terminal, and will accept a limited set of single-character commands.
 Because the Tcl-based version is vastly superior, usage information on this website will primarily focus on that version.

 Using Tcl-based Netgen: